Art and Design

 Credits 3

 Further exploration, development, and refinement of individual projects in the medium of clay.
-This course is designed to explore both traditional vessel and sculptural ceramic forms.
+This course is designed to explore both traditional vessels and sculptural ceramic forms.
 Contemporary issues as well as the use of other media along with clay are explored.
 Fee: Additional fee required.

 ARDE3060: Printmaking